MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 ### Multi Containers Pod

 34) One pod may have multiple containers.
-This is useful when tracking application(fluentd, sentry etc) tracks our main application(Jjongo, Spring Boot etc).
+This is useful when tracking application(fluentd, sentry etc) tracks our main application(Django, Spring Boot etc). fluentd is a well-known log collection application in k8s world.
 Containers which are in the same pod can connect to each other via localhost.
 Their IP addresses are the same.
 No configuration needed.
 One volume can be mounted to both containers which are in the same pod. **files/pods/podmulticontainer.yaml**

 35) Sidecar container is the second container in a pod if it exists.
 Related to above point(34).